PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 the security boundary for the VM.
 Reconsider this configuration if the VM is shared, left unattended, or made accessible remotely.

+If you want the machine to never lock or blank:

+gsettings set org.gnome.desktop.screensaver lock-enabled false gsettings set org.gnome.desktop.session idle-delay 0

 4. Install VMware tools